 By late morning Pat has everything set up in the apartment, and is at the table making an early lunch of sandwiches while also reading more of his text book.
 The only things he has to do before school starts is to get to know the area, the people, and get ahead in his studies.
 The afternoon is spent reading while sunbathing beside the pool.
 Pat is now all settled in, and marking time until the first day of college.

-The days of the rest of summer pass without any issues or significant events for Pat while he meets his neighbours, and learns more about the local area as well as the city itself.
+The days of the rest of summer pass without any issues or significant events for Pat while he meets his neighbours, and he learns more about the local area as well as the city itself.
 But there is one incident which involves Pat in mid July.